totes7/project-portfolio-four/README.md

     * On GitHub navigate to the main page of the repository.
     * The 'Fork' button can be found on the top righthand side of the screen.
     * Click the button to create a copy of the original repository.

+## Testing

+The project has been validated and manually tested.
+Details of testing can be found [here](TESTING.md).

 ## Credits